-That answer varies depending on which website you're using to buy points and miles.
+That answer depends on which website you're using to buy points and miles.
 The way the purchase codes on your credit card varies, and you'll want to know how the purchase codes to maximize your earnings.

 Here's a closer look at the best credit cards for buying points and miles.